ekamperi/ekamperi.github.io/_posts/2020-08-21-benford-law-covid19-conspiracy-theories.md

 comparison of the first or second digit frequency distribution could easily show "abnormal" results.

 In the figure below, we have plotted how often the various digits appear in the number of coronavirus cases of Washington state.
-We got the data from the link [1], and we can not guarantee their authenticity.
+We got the data from [this link](https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-states.csv?fbclid=IwAR0JqCoCT-VjqyyPm4WVd7IVwt7DYKD5O4jG1c2NaHpRL98zbkRSKmEZEKw), and we can not guarantee their authenticity.
 However, it seems that the distribution of numbers in the 1st and 2nd most significant position of the number of cases approaches the theoretical distribution of Benford's law (dotted red line), so we can not assume that someone "cooked" the data, within the confidence interval the statistics provide.